junegunn/fzf/README.md

 - Fuzzy auto-completion for bash

 If you don't use bash or zsh, you have to manually place fzf executable in a directory included in `$PATH`.
-Key bindings are not yet supported.
+Key bindings and auto-completion will not be available in that case.

 ### Install as Vim plugin